SuperOfficeDocs/data-access/docs/authentication/online/index.md

 Once registered, you will receive 2 tokens:

-* Application ID - a public ID you can embed in web pages: `4e5e6f90f529fede129bd25ad`
+* Client ID / Application ID - a public ID you can embed in web pages: `4e5e6f90f529fede129bd25ad`
-* Application token - a secret ID you should not embed in web pages. `74252df1e0119f1913f64c6d8d`
+* Client secret / Application token - a secret ID you should not embed in web pages. `74252df1e0119f1913f64c6d8d`

 ## <a name="oauth"></a>Introduction to OAuth 2.0